• Blog

 Moments in Time: Helena, MT

-This week’s destination brings us to Helena, MT.
-Helena is the state capital of Montana and became known as the “Queen City of the Rockies” due to the boom of the 1864 gold strike.
-That said, what brings us to the beautiful city of Helena today, is baseball.
-Specifically, June 1996.
-We find ourselves at Kendrick Legion Field, at that time, home of the Milwaukee Brewers Rookie Ball Team.
-I was a skinny young 18-year-old, a boy, playing for the Great Falls Dodgers, the Rookie Ball Team for the Los Angeles Dodgers.
-It was the opening night of the Pioneer League, and we had a road series against the…
+This week’s “moment in time” takes us to Helena, Montana.
+The state capital of Montana, Helena, became known as the “Queen City of the Rockies” due to the boom of the 1864 gold strike.
+That said, baseball brings us to the beautiful city of Helena today—specifically, June 1996.
+We find ourselves at Kendrick Legion Field, home of the Milwaukee Brewers Rookie Ball Team at that time.
+I was a skinny 18-year-old boy playing for the Great Falls Dodgers, the Rookie Ball Team for the Los Angeles Dodgers.
+It was the opening night of the Pioneer League, and we had a road series against the Helena Brewers.
+Great Falls, Montana,…